miguelamello/golang-restful-toneker/README.md

 For now the exposes the following routes:

-- `GET /` - Returns the API presentation
+- `GET /` - Returns API presentation

-- `GET /reference` - Returns the API reference
+- `GET /reference` - Returns API reference

 - `POST /token` - Generates a new token and stores it in the database.
 The token is valid for 24 hours.
-The token is returned in the response body.
+The token is returned in response body.